scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Competition for access to the same file from multiple processes appears to be a bootleneck and thefore the storage system is an important determinant of performance.
 But because the trajectory file format dictates the data access pattern, overall performance also depends on the actual data format, with some formats being more robust against storage system specifics than others.
 Overall, good strong scaling performance  could be obtained for a single node but robust across-node performance remained challenging.
-In order to identify performance bottlenecks we examined several other factors including the effect of striping in the parallel Lustre file system, oversubscribing (using more tasks than Dask workers), the performance of the Dask scheduler itself, and we also benchmarked an MPI-based implementation in contrast to the Dask approach.
+In order to identify performance bottlenecks we examined several other factors including the effect of striping in the parallel Lustre file system, over-subscribing (using more tasks than Dask workers), the performance of the Dask scheduler itself, and we also benchmarked an MPI-based implementation in contrast to the Dask approach.
 From these tests we tentatively conclude that poor across-nodes performance is rooted in contention on the shared network that may slow down individual tasks and lead to poor load balancing.
 Nevertheless, Dask with MDAnalysis appears to be a promising approach for high-level parallelization for analysis of MD trajectories, especially at moderate CPU core numbers.